-“As the interface between machinery and the ground, tyres and tyre technology play a critical role in making sure operations are carried out with the highest efficiency, best economy and the least potential damage to soil.
+“As the interface between machinery and the ground, tires and tire technology play a critical role in making sure operations are carried out with the highest efficiency, best economy and the least potential damage to soil.

 One of the most exciting of these developments is Trelleborg Pneutrac, he believes.

-“Pneutrac combines the benefits of a radial tyre with those of a track, reducing ground pressure considerably and offering unbeatable performance on both steep slopes and muddy terrain with minimum downtime.
+“Pneutrac combines the benefits of a radial tire with those of a track, reducing ground pressure considerably and offering unbeatable performance on both steep slopes and muddy terrain with minimum downtime.

 Another introduction that could have a significant effect on the management of soil compaction is Trelleborg VIP (Variable Inflation Pressure) system, Fogagnolo says.

-Trelleborg ConnecTire is a sensor-based system designed to improve tractor efficiency through monitoring tyre pressure and minimizing tyre slippage on the rim, he points out.
+Trelleborg ConnecTire is a sensor-based system designed to improve tractor efficiency through monitoring tire pressure and minimizing tire slippage on the rim, he points out.

-“ConnecTire constantly monitors tyre pressure and temperature with data relayed to both the tractor and farm computers via Bluetooth and wireless connectivity.
+“ConnecTire constantly monitors tire pressure and temperature with data relayed to both the tractor and farm computers via Bluetooth and wireless connectivity.

-Trelleborg’s TM1060 tractor radial tyre featured on the EIMA stand is also designed to help reduce potential soil damage, he adds.
+Trelleborg’s TM1060 tractor radial tire featured on the EIMA stand is also designed to help reduce potential soil damage, he adds.

-“TM1060 is a new design that features exceptional sidewall flexibility to enable the tyre to run lower inflation pressures to minimise soil damage.
+“TM1060 is a new design that features exceptional sidewall flexibility to enable the tire to run lower inflation pressures to minimise soil damage.